HeiningaVE/HeiningaVE.github.io/CV.md

 |      |                                                                         |   |   |   |   |

-# Peer-review activities for academic journals
+## Peer-review activities for academic journals
 - PLoS ONE
 - Journal of Child Psychology and Psychiatry (JCPP)
 - Psychological Bulletin
 - Anxiety, Stress, & Coping

-# Membership board councils and committees
+## Membership board councils and committees
+April 2019 - Present
+Board Member of the Open Science Community Groningen
+University of Groningen

 March 2019 - present
+Open Access Ambassador
-University of Groningen Open Access Ambassador (OAA)
+University of Groningen

 Jan 2019 - present
 Work stress reduction committee - Department of Developmental psychology.
 University of Groningen

 Jan 2019 - present
-Network of Young Enthusiastic Social Scientists - Behavioural and Social Sciences.
+Member of the Network of Young Enthusiastic Social Scientists - Behavioural and Social Sciences (YESS-BSS), which is a collaboration with members of the Young Academy Groningen (The Royal Netherlands Academy of Arts and Sciences - KNAW in Dutch).
 University of Groningen

 Sept 2018 - 2019
-Member (as representative of the academic staff (AAP-BAP-OP1-OP2)) of the Council of the Faculty of Psychology and Educational Sciences
+Member of the Council of the Faculty of Psychology and Educational Sciences, as representative of the academic staff (AAP-BAP-OP1-OP2).
 KU Leuven - University of Leuven, Belgium

 Sept 2018 - 2019